mercadopago/cart-opencart/README.md

     * OpenCart 2.x

 2. Copy the folders **admin**, **catalog** and **image** to your OpenCart ROOT installation.
 Make sure to keep the OpenCart folders structure intact.
-Important: If you're using OpenCart 2.0, you have 3 different types of checkout inside the OpenCart 2.x folder: Standard, Custom and Ticket.
+**Important**: If you're using OpenCart 2.0, you have 3 different types of checkout inside the OpenCart 2.x folder: Standard, Custom and Ticket.
 You can use them all together or individually, without any problems or dependencies between them.
 Each one of these folders have its own Admin, Catalog and Image folders and the installation process is the same described above.

 <a name="setup"></a>
 ## Setup MercadoPago